MUSIC (MUSC)

 C-ID: MUS 160

 Designed for the intermediate jazz and commercial music major, this course consists of twelve 45-minute private lessons with an instructor on the Applied Music staff, participation in a weekly music recital class, and an end-of-semester jury performance.
 Building on the foundations already established, emphasis is on representative intermediate repertoire and improvisation, continued technique development, and introduction to appropriate style and interpretation.
 Recommended enrollment in smaller ensemble and/or jazz groups.
-Maximum of 4 enrollments allowed in the Applied Music Family: MUSC 008, 009A, 009B, 009C, 009D, 009E.
-Total of 18 hours lecture and 18 hours laboratory.
-This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.
+Maximum of 4 enrollments allowed in the Applied Music Family: MUSC 008, 009A-E. Total of 18 hours lecture and 18 hours laboratory.
+This course may be scheduled using the “To Be Arranged” (TBA) scheduling format.

 Transfer Credit: CSU; UC